 <http://www.nationaltheatre.org.uk/11741/platforms/nt2000-one-hundred-plays-of-thecentury.html>.
 1999, accessed 16 July 2010.

 Note 16.
-This biography is more concise than that in my book, but adds some information discovered since 2018.
+This biography is more concise than that in my book, but adds a number of pieces of information discovered since 2018.